-Like many doting parents, the couple sent their only child for different enrichment classes when and lots of competitions," he says.
+"We're talking big props, storylines, lots of performances and lots of competitions," he says.

 The team took part in several competitions abroad, bagging top prizes at the International Dance Competition in Bolzano, Italy, in 2013 and the Barcelona Dance Grand Prix in 2014.

-He also came into his own in
+He also came into his own in other areas.